History of the FQMT conferences

 The very beginning of the series of the FQMT conferences goes back to August of 2002, when the International Conference on Quantum Limits to the Second Law was held in San Diego, and to one of its principal organizers, Vladislav Čápek, called Vláďa by his numerous colleagues and friends.
 Even though Vláďa was very seriously ill at that time, he still had the courage to participate at this conference.
 A week after he returned to Prague from San Diego, he went to the hospital.
 Even in the hospital, he thought about the idea to organize in Prague a conference on quantum thermodynamics, as a sequel of the San Diego conference.
 Vláďa died on October 28, 2002.

-The idea to organize some special meeting in memory of Vladislav Čápek, arose in summer 2003, when one of us, Theo Nieuwenhuizen, during a visit to the Max Planck Institute in Dresden, became aware of the 20th General Conference of the European Physical Society Condensed Matter Division (CMD20), scheduled for mid July 2004 in Prague, Vladislav's hometown.
-A few days later the second out of a long line of happy coincidences occurred: Václav Špička appeared in Dresden and the idea was discussed and considered from various perspectives.
+The idea to organize some special meeting in memory of Vladislav (Vláďa) Čápek, arose in summer 2003.
+Václav (Špička) and Theo (Nieuwenhuizen) already knew each other from the 1998 Sitges conference Statistical Mechanics of Biocomplexity, and Peter (Keefe) and Theo from a visit to Amsterdam.
+The three of us met in San Diego, then again in August of 2003 at the workshop Hot Topics in Quantum Thermodynamics held in Leiden organized by Theo and his team.
+There, we discussed our dream of an FQMT conference in honor of Vláďa, and gained the support of Marlan Scully.
+Soon thereafter, Theo visited the Max Planck Institute in Dresden, becoming aware of the 20th General Conference of the European Physical Society Condensed Matter Division (CMD20), scheduled for mid July 2004 in Prague, Vladislav's hometown.
+A few days later the second out of a long line of happy coincidences occurred: Also Václav appeared in Dresden and the idea was discussed and considered from various perspectives.
 Václav was already involved in the organization of the EPS meeting and he would see whether it was a good idea to organize a special session in it, or a small satellite meeting afterwards.
 By October it became clear that a special meeting was the best option, with the possibility of people joining both meetings, as several did.
 The Scientific and Local Organization Committees were formed and, in several rounds, the speakers and participants were invited.
 The reactions were very positive and only in a small fraction of cases the agenda's could not match.
 In the meantime, Václav was very involved in getting a good venue and affordable lodging for the happening.
 After several alternatives had been considered, we got the privilege to make use of the Wallenstein Palace, the seat of the Senate of the Parliament of the Czech Republic, for the first two days.
 It all ended up in a four day conference, the first Frontiers of Quantum and Mesoscopic Thermodynamics conference - the FQMT'04; the second part of the conference was in the Masaryk Residence Halls, at walking distance from the hotel Diplomat, where most participants of the conference stayed.

 The conference, held from July 26 to July 29, 2004, was attended by about 110 physicists from 22 countries.
 A total of 86 contributions were presented.
 Each of the four days of the conference was organized to have four single invited sessions, two during morning, two during afternoon to ensure that all participants can participate and discuss during the every invited lecture.
 The contributed papers were discussed within the late afternoon/evening poster session held in the Masaryk Residence Halls on Wednesday.